samirak93/analytics/_posts/2018-05-20-Animation-and-Convex-Hull-in-Bokeh.md

         source3.data=dict(ax=ax,ay=ay)

-So now if you run the bokeh server, the convex hull will be updated when the slider gets updated.
+So now if you run the bokeh server, the convex hull also will be updated when the slider gets updated.

 ![enter image description here](https://github.com/samirak93/analytics/blob/gh-pages/blog_images/images/blog2/convex.gif?raw=true)